-Are you ready to learn how to add volume to hair? 🙋🏼♀️ I hope you said yes because we’re about to cover some of the most effective volumizing tricks in the world.
+Are you ready to learn how to add volume to flat hair? 🙋🏼♀️ Hopefully, you said yes because we’re about to cover some of the most effective volumizing tricks in the world.

-Is your hair sad and lifeless?
+Do you have sad and lifeless hair?
 Do you wish you could add more bounce and body to your day?
 Girl, I’m right there with you…

-Sadly, I have thin, fine hair, and if I don’t use the right products or techniques, it’ll be flat against my head by 11 am.
+Sadly, I have thin, fine hair, and without the right products and techniques, it’ll be flat against my head by lunch.

-The good news is that I’ve picked up a few tricks over the years, and most of them are super easy to add into your routine.
+The good news is that I’ve picked up a few tricks over the years, and they’re all pretty easy to add to your routine.

 Because let’s face it… everyone can use a little more volume in their lives.

-So here are the 5 absolute best ways to add volume to your hair.
+So here are the 5 absolute best ways to add tons of volume to your hair.
 Start using them today, and your hair will thank you!

-💡TIP: Pin this article to your Hair Tips board on Pinterest so you can always find it when you need it! 👇🏼👇🏼👇🏼
+💡TIP: Pin this article to your Hair Tips board on Pinterest so you can always come back when you need to! 👇🏼👇🏼👇🏼